chetachiezikeuzor/Highlightr-Plugin/README.md

 ## How it Works

 Although the plugin supplies you with a beautiful assortment of colors, you are free to customize your highlighter menu as you wish!
 Create new highlighter colors by openning the plugin settings tab.
-There, you will see an input, color picker and an `save` button.
+There, you will see an input, color picker and a `save` button.
 Use the input to set the name of your brand new highlight, then use the color picker to pick the color for said highlight.
 Then use the `save` button to save the new highlight into your highlighter menu.

 <img src="https://user-images.githubusercontent.com/79069364/142739491-f6f75912-8689-4eef-a10e-67a820471d3c.png" style=" box-shadow: 0 2px 8px 0 var(--background-modifier-border); border-radius: 8px; ">